righettod/pkcheck/README.md

 # Description

+> **Note**: This project was created to allow me to learn the [Go](https://golang.org) technology.

 This project provide a program brute forcing the passphrase of a private key (EC/RSA).

-:information_source: This project was created to allow me to learn the [Go](https://golang.org) technology.

 # Usage